 Theme Class number of times Description Vibration of structures 1 Vibration phenomena encountered in civil engineering structures.
 Importance and and equation of motion 1 engineering issues of vibration.
 Derivation of equation of motion.
-Eilti 1 Definition of the natural period and damping ratio for single degree-of-freedom systems.
+Definition of the natural period and damping ratio for single degree-of-freedom systems.
 Free vibration 1 Derivation of free vibration response.
-1 Resonance curves and phase response curves for forced harmonic vibration.
+4 Resonance curves and phase response curves for forced harmonic vibration.
 Frequency Forced vibration 1 response characteristics.
-Principle of vibration 1 D-1 measurement 1 Background theory of vibration measurement.
+Principle of vibration measurement 1 Background theory of vibration measurement.
 Accelerometers and seismometers.
-Response to arbitrary 2 Evaluation of dynamic response to arbitrary forcing and earthquake excitation.
+Response to arbitrary Evaluation of dynamic response to arbitrary forcing and earthquake excitation.
 Response input 2 spectra.
-Nonlinear vibration 1 Fundamental properties of nonlinear dynamic response of structures associated with Nonniear vibration llinear vibration 1 elasto-plastic behavior.
+Nonlinear vibration 4 Fundamental properties of nonlinear dynamic response of structures associated with Nonlinear vibration 1 elasto-plastic behavior.
 Vibration of 2-DOF 1 Solution of equations of motions for 2-degree-of-freedom systems representing free systems 1 vibration.
 Concept of normal vibration modes.
-Natural frequencies and Relationship between the natural frequencies, normal vibration modes of natural modes of 1 multi-degree-of-freedom systems and eigenvalue analysis. vibration mutu-degree-of-freedom systems and eigenvalue analysis.
+Natural frequencies and Deletionskin between the network for an arrival and all the state of natural modes of 1 Relationship between the natural frequencies, normal vibration modes of vibration multi-degree-of-freedom systems and eigenvalue analysis.
 Damped free vibration of 1 Vibration of multi-degree-of-freedom systems with damping.
 Analysis of MDOF systems MDOF systems 1 using damping using normal vibration modes.
-Forced vibration and Model analysis to avaluate the dynamic response of multi-degree of freedom gystems for response to arbitrary 1 Modal analysis to evaluate the dyanmic response of multi-degree-of-freedom systems for harmonic and arbitrary excitation. input for MDOF systems narmonic and arottrary excitation.
-Vibration of continuum 1 Vibration of shear beams.
+Forced vibration and Military Control of the Control of t response to arbitrary 1 Modal analysis to evaluate the dyanmic response of multi-degree-of-freedom systems for input for MDOF systems harmonic and arbitrary excitation.
+Y.' 1 Vibration of shear beams.
 Flexural vibration.
 Wave equation.
-Solution of shear vibration vibration of continuum 1 problem.
-Elastic wave 2 Properties of elastic waves travelling in elastic media and elastic layers.
-Fundamental Elasuc wave concept in deriving solutions of elastic wave propagation problems.
+Solution of shear vibration Vibration of continuum 1 problem.
+Elastia sassa 2 Properties of elastic waves travelling in elastic media and elastic layers.
+Fundamental Elastic wave 2 concept in deriving solutions of elastic wave propagation problems.
 Achievement evaluation 1 Students' achievements in understanding of the course material are evaluated.